The Law Society regulates lawyers in the NWT. It cannot provide legal advice or assistance to the public.

 FAMILY MEDIATION PROGRAM

-Mediation is an alternative to court.
-It offers a cooperative approach to solving legal problems.
-The Family Mediation program is a free service that can help people who are separating or divorcing to agree about:
+Family mediation is a voluntary alternative to court.
+It is a free service that can help those who are going through separation or divorce.

 LEGAL AID COMMISSION